tinco/system-validation/Assignment 2/report.md

       //@ assert newPosition.x >= 0 && newPosition.x < board.xSize;
       //@ assert newPosition.y >= 0 && newPosition.y < board.ySize;

+We discovered that the mouseClicked function of GameGUI breaches this contract.
+Since GameGUI is in charge of validating input, we left this bug in.

 We then added a check before the moving of an object that the object is movable.

       //@ assert board.items[newPosition.x][newPosition.y].isMovable();